jostrm/azure-enterprise-scale-ml-usage/README.md

 > The steps above, will create pipelines in Azure Devops or Github (as GHA workflowws), and the pipelines will setup the AIFactory and AI Factory projects.
 Before you start with step A or B, you need to have your [bootstrap.properties.template](./bootstrap.properties-.template).
 Read more at [bootstrapping.md](./documentation/bootstrapping.md) section.
 >

-## FAQ 03: How to create more projects, of different types?
+## How to create more AI Factory's or AI Factory projects of different types?
-As explained in [](#faq-02-setup-options-as-a-mirror-repo-github-or-bring-your-own-repo-github-or-azure-devops), you will end up with auomation pipelines, in either your own Azure Devops(Release pipelines) or your own Github repositorys (Actions/Workflows).
+As explained in [](#setup-options---a-mirror-repo-github-or-bring-your-own-repo-github-or-azure-devops), you will end up with automation pipelines, in either your own Azure Devops (as Release pipelines) or your own Github repositorys (as Actions/Workflows).

 The pipelines, can be executed multiple times, to provision multiple AIFactory projects.
 You only need to change a few parameters, such as below